What Causes Tooth Sensitivity?

 -

-Rinse with Water: After enjoying your coffee, rinse your mouth with water to help neutralize acids and wash away any residue.
-Swishing water in your mouth after drinking coffee can be particularly effective in reducing the harmful effects of acidity.
+Rinse with Water: After drinking your coffee, rinse your mouth with water to help neutralize acids and wash away any residue.
+Swishing water in your mouth after drinking coffee can be effective in reducing the harmful effects of acidity.

 -